axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-18-RADICAL Land.markdown

   <li>Rather than open for bids all the time, uninvited bidding may happen, say, once or twice a year.</li>
   <li>The current occupier, on the other hand, may invite bids at any time (<em>e.g.</em>, somebody moving out of a house).</li>
   <li>The bids would be verified to be in good faith.</li>
   <li>The winning bidder takes over as the new occupier.
-This could be the current occupier’s bid.</li>
+This could be the current occupier&rsquo;s bid.</li>
   <li>Whereas land ownership today is static and never ending, a winning bidder occupies the land until the next winning bid.</li>
   <li>Taxes, or equivalent, will go up or down as the winning bids go up or down.</li>
  </ul>